spotinst/help/src/docs/ocean/features/labels-and-taints.md

 If you use a disk of type **premium storage**, you must insert the `spotinst.io/azure-premium-storage` label into your resources (pods).

-This enables Spot to inject the label on the VM that matches the pod with identical requirements so that the pod can be launched.
+This enables Spot to inject the label on the node that matches the exact requirements of the pod so that the pod can be launched.

 The `spotinst.io/azure-premium-storage`label helps identify the pod with premium storage so that Spot can launch it and match it with the dedicated node.